Small-scale teaching in highly international groups (6-8 different nationalities)

 What does an organisation need to do in order to perform well?
-And what qualifies as ‘good performance’ by a public organisation?
-Recruiting the best employees, investing in training and development, applying a supportive leadership style, giving employees autonomy, providing suitable remuneration – or a smart combination of all these elements?
-Who is responsible for putting personnel policy into practice?
-How can you encourage effective implementation be encouraged?
-How do organisations engage with their social environment, and how do they fulfil their social responsibility?
-What is the public dimension of strategic Human Resource Management?
-What impact does internationalisation have on an organisation’s Human Resource Management practices?
+And what qualifies ‘good performance’ of public and private organisations?
+How can you employ human capital in your organisation to excel, is that recruiting the best employees, investing in training and development, applying a supportive leadership style, giving employees autonomy, providing suitable remuneration - or a smart combination of all these elements?
+And who is responsible for putting these personnel policies into practice?
+How can you encourage effective implementation?
+Besides, such questions can only fully be answered by taking into account the external environment of an organisation: how do organisations engage with their social environment, and how do they fulfil their social responsibility?
+What is the ‘public dimension’ of strategic human resource management?
+What impact do developments such as internationalization, digitalization and individualization have on Human Resource Management?
 If these questions spark your interest, then we invite you to learn more about this MSc at Utrecht University.

 Strategic HRM: working in a changing environment